canvas-medical/embed/clients/scheduler/README.md

     rootId: 'embed-root',  // The id of your host container
     brandColor: '#000000',  // Your custom brand color in hex code
-    accentColor: '#000000,  // Your custom accent color in hex code })
+    accentColor: '#000000,  // Your custom accent color in hex code
+    fontFamily: "'my font', serif",  // Your custom font.
+See below.
+  })
 </script>
 ```